SherG/cool-iron/blog/chatgpt-google-code-red.md

 <div style="padding-left: 2.5em;"><p>If a chat bot is responding to queries with tight sentences, there is less reason for people to click on advertising links.</p></div>

 ChatGPT is engaging and fast.
 "Assistant," (as ChatGPT prefers to be called) produces well-formed sentences and paragraphs.
 And it can respond in dialogue, to correct itself.
 People are using it to generate documents, including essays, contracts, and video scripts.
+After querying ChatGPT, you don't need to click through search results to find a suitable answer.
+The bot just delivers its answer, saving you time.
+It's easy to see the appeal.

 But ChatGPT doesn't _index_ content or crawl the web.
 It has a different mission from Google, and for that reason the idea of it demolishing Google's ad revenue seems fanciful.

+## A new Google Search interface?

 Also, Google can develop an advanced version of ChatGPT and offer it as a search interface option.
 And it would be easy to monetize.
 Consider for starters, that when you sign up for OpenAI.com (in order to use ChatGPT) you can sign in with your Gmail account.
 That's one avenue to monetization: capture identity and couple it to queries.